What are Offshore Hybrid Assets?

 Tapping into the North Sea’s renewable energy potential

-Our National Grid Ventures (NGV) business is working with European partners to develop a vision for MPIs, including:
+Our National Grid Ventures (NGV) business is working with European partners to develop a vision for OHAs, including:

 Nautilus

-Nautilus will allow electricity to flow between the UK and Belgium, as well as connecting to offshore wind generation in the North Sea, which could supply enough electricity to power around 1.4 million UK homes.
+The Nautilus Interconnector will allow electricity to flow between the UK and Belgium, as well as connecting to offshore wind generation in the North Sea.
+The new OHA could supply enough green electricity to power around 1.7 million UK homes.

 Find out more about Nautilus